Leo9660/HedraRAG_AE/ReadMe.md

 - Download the corpus file

    Download `text-list-100-sec.jsonl` from the above link.

 - Run the build script

    Use the provided `build_index.sh` and modify the first two lines: corpus_path=/path/to/text-list-100-sec.jsonl save_dir=/path/to/save_dir

    - corpus_path: Path to the downloaded `text-list-100-sec.jsonl` file
    - save_dir: Output directory; the generated `ivf.index` will be stored here

 - Preprocessing and storage optimization
    - The build script supports a checkpoint mechanism for resuming.
+If the run fails midway, you can re-execute `build_index.sh` to resume and continue.
+   - The process may consume up to 240GB of storage space and take over 30 hours on our CPU.
    - After preprocessing is complete, you can delete `emb_e5.memmap` to save storage space.

 - Update the configuration